FeFranklin/C-SDL1.2-Snake-Game/README.md

 The hall of fame feature was not completely implemented.
 If you have any suggestions or way to implement it.*

-Feel free to suggestions and implementatios!
+Feel free to make suggestions and implementatios!
 XD